7 Eco-Friendly Planters & Pots That Will Ex-Seed Your Gardening Expectations

 The brand sources local materials native to Africa that are easily available to their artisans.

-While they have a wide range of handwoven eco-friendly flower pots and hanging baskets, we especially love the Green + Teal Woven Tapered Planter for its splashes of vibrant color to match the flowers it will home.
+While they have a wide range of handwoven eco-friendly flower pots and hanging baskets, we especially love the Fringed Raffia Planter, with its asymmetrical design and added touched of texture by its natural grass fringe.

 KAZI’s Ethical & Sustainability Practices